top of page

 • 20% of hydrants were rendered ineffective for firefighting in Palisades.

-• 1.11M gallons* potentially lost from 2,667–2,981 leaking homes with PEX/PVC in Palisades, per estimates.
+• 1.11M gallons* potentially lost from 2,667–2,981 leaking homes with PEX/PVC and or sprinklers in Palisades, per estimates.

-Our Solution: The FireFlow Heat-Activated Water Shut-Off Valves
+Our Solution: Sprinkler-Safe Delayed Shut-Off Valves

 Why Partner with